-• Governance: an introduction (Q2; 5 ECTS)
+Governance: an introduction (Q2; 5 ECTS)

 This component will introduce students to theories and research about three forms of governance: corporate governance, public governance, and organisational governance.
-Furthermore, they will deepen their knowledge about key concepts in the field of governance and politics, such as decision-making, democracy, power, influence, accountability, participation, legitimacy, policy cycle, policy instruments, and good governance.
+Furthermore, they will deepen their knowledge about key concepts in the field of governance and politics, such as decision-making, democracy, power, influence, accountability, participation, legitimacy, policy, and good governance.
 This will enable students to better reflect on the governance of their own student organisation as well as other organisations.

 Each weekly meeting is devoted to one or two specific topics and prepared by small tasks, such as giving an oral presentation, writing a brief report, or designing a poster.
-The tasks are a mix of individual tasks and group assignments.
-Workshops about time management, presentation skills, and negotiation skills are integrated in this component.
+These tasks are group assignments, but these may build on individual preparatory tasks.
+One or two workshops about topics such as negotiation skills, presentation skills or time management, are integrated in this component.
+The component is completed with an individual reflection paper about the minor activities in quarter 2.

-• Governance: interdisciplinary perspectives (Q3; 3 ECTS)
+Governance: interdisciplinary perspectives (Q3; 2 ECTS)

-This component will deepen students' understanding of governance processes by studying these from a variety of disciplinary perspectives.
-The University of Twente has scholars with strong expertise in many relevant domains and utilizing their knowledge is at the heart of this component.
-Each meeting will involve one lecturer as a guest, who either will provide a guest lecture or will be interviewed by some of the participating students.
+This component will deepen students' understanding of governance processes by studying these from a variety of disciplinary perspectives and practice.
+The University of Twente has scholars with strong expertise in many relevant domains and utilizing their knowledge is one aim of this component.
+Special attention will be given to the role of modern technologies in governance processes, such as e-governance and algorithmic governance.
+Furthermore, this component also aims at including insights from practitioners and thus making connections between the theoretical insights from the introductory component and governance in real-life settings.